olavfosse/liracer-old/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Operating Systems**
-The operating systems or distributions you are able to reproduce the issue with.
-It is appreciated if you take the time to try and reproduce the issue on multiple systems.
+Which operating systems or distributions you where and where not able to reproduce the issue with and the versions thereof.
+Only include operating systems that you have tested.

+Tip: `uname -sr` or `uname -a` should do the trick.

 **Web Browsers**
-The web browsers you can reproduce the issue with and version thereof.
-It is appreciated if you take the time to try and reproduce the issue on multiple browsers.
+Which web browsers you where and where not able to reproduce the issue with and the versions thereof.
+Only include web browsers that you have tested.

 **Fix suggestions**
 Suggestions for how this issue may be solved.
 Pull requests are also welcome